 A self-hosted private file sharing solution brings the cloud experience to your on-premises file servers, providing data ownership, data privacy, and permission control.
 When cloud mobility cooperates with traditional mapped drive and file locking, you have found a private cloud file server you have been looking for.
 It retains the security and privacy strength of the file server and empowers it with cloud productivity features like mobile access, secure sharing, data protection, and cloud migration.

-How do you enforce data access policy, data encryption, and change auditing with your current file sharing solution?
-How are you meeting regulatory compliance requirements and being HIPAA or GDPR compliant?
-Does the file-sharing solution provide sufficient data retention policies to be FINRA compliant?
+How do you enforce policies for data access, data encryption, and change auditing with your current file sharing solution?
+How are you meeting regulatory requirements and being HIPAA or GDPR compliant?
+Does the file sharing solution provide sufficient data retention policies to be FINRA compliant?

 Unlike consumer file sharing solutions, business users have these standard requirements: